play icon for videos

 Survey Analysis Methods

-Survey analysis methods fall into three categories: quantitative analysis for numerical data, qualitative analysis for text and narrative responses, and mixed-methods analysis that integrates both approaches.
-The method you choose depends on your research questions, data types, and the insights you need to generate.
+Survey analysis methods fall into three categories: quantitative analysis for numerical data, qualitative analysis for text responses, and mixed-methods analysis integrating both.

 Quantitative Survey Analysis